 The Camp Chef Pursuit has dual-LED temperature probes that indicate the temperature of the grill and meat.
 It is an ingenious addition that helps reduce the smoke loss caused when you open it to check the temperature of the meat.

-It has an ash cleaner system which you can add a grease bucket to make cleaning easy.
+It has an ash cleaner system to which you can add a grease bucket to make cleaning easy.

-Product Review – My Conclusion
+Camp Chef Pursuit Review – My Conclusion

 Winding up one of my Camp Chef pellet grill reviews, the Pursuit 20 is an excellent entry-level smoker grill that is more portable than most models.
 While it lacks the luxury of WiFi, it still is operable and grills meat to a perfect cook.
 So if you’re looking for a portable pellet grill that also performed well at home on your patio, this is your choice.
 You can find the current price here!